na-na-hi/renget/archive/6wfys.md

 *Note: There are hundreds of other options and the majority are total overhauls of the core Skyrim levelling experience.
 Most of the old standbys (SkyRE.
 PerMa, etc) have been revived by Synthesis patchers or other continuations and are still viable options in Anno Toddini 11.
 Some new options like Master of One or Synergy allow for heavy build focus at the expense of other skills!
 Do your research before picking one, as you're stuck with it for your entire playthrough.*

 Honed Metal - bubububut this isn't a perk mod!
 So what, you really want to be a smith every playthrough?
 Smithing sucks and is insanely boring and unimmersive.
 Just use this unless you really NEED to roleplay as a smith.
-I recommend Honed Metal Voiced and Additional Materials - all can be found in requirements section of original Honed Metal.
+Most required features besides the Settings Loader have been incorporated into the main version as of 1.24.

 *but nwahman I need to roleplay as a smith!!1!1*  Then you're stuck with CCOR (which also isn't a perk mod).
 Prepare to download 6 million patches